 As soon as the first surge in price appeared, many more investors joined the game to profit, pushing the price even higher.
 This was when the media coverage of the event started.
 And this media coverage caused even more investors to join.
-Many of these investors had nothing in common with WSB, and some were actually hedge funds trying to do some benefits by playing the up game this time.
+Many of these investors had nothing in common with WSB, and some were hedge funds trying to do some benefits by playing the up game this time.
 And many famous people, like Elon Musk, talked about this, increasing the hype even further.

 However, it did not last long.
 Indeed, after a few days of euphoria, the price started to go down very quickly.
 The main reason was that several brokers halted the purchase of new shares.
 Indeed, on January 28, 2021, several brokers such as Robinhood, Webull, and eToro prevented people from buying new shares.
 Since people could only sell shares, some investors decided to cash in, and new investors could not join.
 This made the price go down very quickly.

-Officially, these brokers claimed that they stopped allowing their users to buy these shares because of clearing houses raising the necessary collateral.
+Officially, these brokers claimed that they stopped allowing their users to buy these shares because of clearing houses raised the necessary collateral.
 Many people are citing conflicts of interest because these brokers derive a lot of their income from entities linked to hedge funds.
 There are still several investigations opened on this point.
 It will take a while until we know more about that.
-But this makes awful publicity for brokers that halted trading in these stocks.
+But this creates awful publicity for brokers that halted trading in these stocks.

-This is exactly what WSB investors were trying to achieve, by showing that investors still had the power to make some large hedge funds lose money.
+This is exactly what WSB investors were trying to achieve by showing that investors still had the power to make some large hedge funds lose money.

 The second wave